Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Setting the stochastic model for a Bayesian Neural Network

 Models usually learn from multiple examples sampled from the same distribution.
-To highlight this fact, the plate notation (Fig.~\ref{fig:pgmdef:plate}) has been introduced.
+To highlight this fact, the plate notation (Figure~\ref{fig:pgmdef:plate}) has been introduced.
 A plate indicates that the variables $(\vec{v}_1, ... , \vec{v}_n)$ in the subgraph encapsulated by the plate are copied along a given batch dimension.
 A plate implies independence between all the duplicated nodes.
-This fact can be exploited to compute the joint probability of a batch $B = \left\{(\vec{v}_1, ... , \vec{v}_n)_b : b = 1, ..., |B|\right\}$ as:
+This fact can be exploited to compute the joint probability of a batch $B = \left\{(\vec{v}_1, ... , \vec{v}_n)_b: b = 1, \dots, |B|\right\}$ as:

-In a PGM, one distinguishes between observed variables, depicted in gray circles (Fig.~\ref{fig:pgmdef:obs}), which are treated as the data, and unobserved, also called latent, variables in white circle (Fig.~\ref{fig:pgmdef:nobs}), which are treated as the hypothesis.
-From the joint probability derived from the PGM, defining the posterior for the latent variables given the observed variables is straightforward using Bayes formula:
+In a PGM, the observed variables, depicted in Figure~\ref{fig:pgmdef:obs} using colored circles, are treated as the data.
+The unobserved, also called latent variables, represented by a white circle in Figure~\ref{fig:pgmdef:nobs}, are treated as the hypothesis.
+From the joint probability derived from the PGM, defining the posterior for the latent variables given the observed variables is straightforward using Bayes' formula: